annahri/log-mandor/README.md

 log-mandor.sh is a Bash script which allows you to monitor a log file and sends an alert if the matching pattern found.

+## Requirements

+1. Bash 5.0 or greater
+2. Sendmail

+## Installation

+Just simply put the script in a directory recogized by your PATH variable and make it executable.

+## Usage

 ```plain
 log-mandor.sh - Monitors a log file and sends an alert when a matching pattern found.
 Usage: log-mandor.sh <flags>